Application Deadline is February 25, 2022, 5:00 pm

-The Center offers research awards to Arts, Humanities, or Social Science tenure track and tenured faculty, including professors of the practice, in the School of Arts and Sciences at Tufts who are engaged in humanistic scholarship or artistic creation or criticism.
-The Tufts Faculty Fellows will receive one or two course releases and office space throughout the academic year.
-Fellows will present their work in a seminar, participate in the research seminar on themes in Comparative Global Humanities, and participate in other activities of the Center.
+In 2022-2023, the Center for Humanities will offer research awards to Arts, Humanities, or Social Science tenure track and tenured faculty, as well as professors of the practice in the Arts and Humanities, in the School of Arts and Sciences at Tufts who are engaged in humanistic scholarship or artistic creation or criticism.

 Tufts University, founded in 1852, prioritizes quality teaching, highly competitive basic and applied research, and a commitment to active citizenship locally, regionally, and globally.
 Tufts University also prides itself on creating a diverse, equitable, and inclusive community.
 Current and prospective employees of the university are expected to have and continuously develop skill in, and disposition for, positively engaging with a diverse population of faculty, staff, and students.
 Tufts University is an Equal Opportunity/Affirmative Action Employer.
 We are committed to increasing the diversity of our faculty and staff and fostering their success when hired.
 Members of underrepresented groups are welcome and strongly encouraged to apply.
 If you are an applicant with a disability who is unable to use our online tools to search and apply for jobs, or you would like to learn more about requesting reasonable accommodations, please contact us by calling Johny Laine in the Office of Equal Opportunity (OEO) at 617-627-3298 or at firstname.lastname@example.org.